craftcms/docs/docs/5.x/system/routing.md

 You can provide your own error templates for Craft to use when returning errors on the front end.

-When an error is encountered, Craft will look for a template in your `templates/` directory, in the following order:
+When an error is encountered, Craft looks in your `templates/` directory for a template matching these criteria (in order):

-1. A template matching the error’s status code, like `404.twig`.
+1. …a template matching the error’s status code, like `404.twig`;
-2. For a 503 error, a template named `offline.twig`.
+2. …(for 503 errors) a template named `offline.twig`;
-3. A template named `error.twig`.
+3. …a generic template named `error.twig`;

 ::: tip
 You can tell Craft to look for the error template in a nested template directory, using the <config5:errorTemplatePrefix> config setting.
+Using `_errors/` would mean that the above rules check `_errors/404.twig`, `_errors/offline.twig`, and `_errors/error.twig`.
 :::

 If Craft finds a matching error template, it will render it with the following variables: